sidsbrmnn/jwt_decode/README.md

 print(isExpired);

-// The output would be
+// The output would be:
-// false
+// isExpired = false
 ```